powelli13/monopoly/design_thoughts.md

   - Maybe allow for offers and player exchanges/sales to occur.
 However if a player has the dice while another player is considering an offer, then they will be prompted to roll voiding the pending transaction.

+Are all sale offers and exchanges open knowledge to all players?
+Or can there be private sales?

 # Models and Choices
 ## Player
 The Player model holds the board position, account balance and piece identifier for a given player participating in the game.
 Also used to